 Following is an excerpt from Slate Star Codex’s Five Case Studies on Politicization (2014).
-As Scott Alexander points out, this version may seem dishonest or at least has really weird emphases.
+As Scott Alexander points out, the following alternate-universe climate change narrative may seem dishonest or at least has really weird emphases.
 But no more so than the current narrative.

 UPDATE 2018: Some of the impact of this is now muddied since the politicization of Putin and Russia has bizarrely flipped.
 So maybe read it from a 2014 perspective!
 (But also maybe it’s encouraging that stupidly politicized issues can flip.)